 It can be done – you just need to do it smartly.

 The real trick is that no matter what you decide to do, you need to keep enough in savings or have enough backups so that you feel safe and not financially vulnerable.

-Did I mention you want to try to set things up so that you won't take on more debt in an emergency? because if you empty your entire savings account to pay off debt, only to get back into debt because something happens and you're caught without money to pay for it…then it kinda defeats the purpose.
+Did I mention you want to try to set things up so that you won't take on more debt in an emergency?
+Because if you empty your entire savings account for debt repayment, only to get back into debt when something happens and you're caught without money to pay for it…then it kinda defeats the purpose.

 Fortunately, you likely have financial backups other than your savings (and I encourage you to write down what they are to help you make your decision about this):

 - Insurance Policies: What types of insurance policies do you have, and what would you be liable to pay in the form of deductibles and copays in the event of an emergency?
 Be sure to keep enough in your savings to cover deductibles so that you don't end up back in debt in a claim situation.

 - Roth IRA Contributions: Did you know that you can withdraw the contributions you made to a Roth IRA penalty-free?
 I do not recommend this, but it is good to know your full picture.